 6. Where to Eat in Central Florida

 Gary’s Oyster Bar and Peebles BBQ are Old Florida favorites and well worth a visit.
-Adler’s now serves amazing burgers at their storefront in Davenport, open only 9 days when we visited.
+Adler’s serves amazing burgers at their storefront in Davenport.
 They also have a popular food truck.

 Grove Roots in downtown Winter Haven is an excellent craft beer shop with rotating offerings.
 During our February visit, the porters were our favorites.

-Visit Mr Fish before starting your Frank Lloyd Wright architecture tour.
+Visit Mr Fish in Lakeland before starting your Frank Lloyd Wright architecture tour.
 McCool Travel tip: call or fax in your Mr Fish order to avoid standing in line.

 See which place in Central Florida serves one of the Best Blackened Grouper Sandwiches.